wpbrown/oakproxy/docs/README.md

 LogLevel | `Information` | Log verbosity.
 [Valid values](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging/?view=aspnetcore-2.2#log-level).
 ApplicationInsightsKey | *optional* | If provided, OAKProxy will feed information to [Azure Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview).
 EnableHealthChecks | `false` | Listen at `/.oakproxy/health` for health probes from gateways/load-balancers.
+UseAzureApplicationGateway | `false` | Implies `UseForwardedHeaders` and `EnableHealthChecks`.
+Configures proper header forwarding from Azure Application Gateway to OAKProxy.
+HttpsCertificate | *optional* | A single certificate object used as the default certificate for all applications' incoming HTTPS.
 KeyVault | *optional* | A single Azure Key Vault object.
 ConfigureFromKeyVault | `true` | If a Key Vault object is provided, load any available configuration secrets from it.
 Set to `false` to prevent reading configuration from Key Vault.
 KeyManagement | *optional* | A single Key Management object to configure key management for session cookie encryption.
 If not provided, [default key management](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/configuration/default-settings?view=aspnetcore-2.2#key-management) will be used.